eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ### Q: I had to reduce the number of tasks per node, since my application was running out of memory.
 Is there an optimal choice for the number of tasks per node?

-Remember that you are charged resources per node: of course when memory becomes an issue, then you need to reduce the number of tasks per node.
+Please remember that you are charged resources per node: of course when memory becomes an issue, then you need to reduce the number of tasks per node.

 However you will gain not only the extra memory but also more memory bandwidth, so the code should run a bit faster.